yushiangfu/study-notes/06-a-vfs.md

 ```
 +------------+
-| vfs_create | e.g., prepare an inode of regular file and link it with given dentry
+| vfs_create | prepare an inode of regular file and link it with given dentry
 +--|---------+
    |
    |--> if dir inode has no ->create(), return error